Also known as: Clove oil overdose

 - Tube through the nose into the stomach to wash out the stomach (gastric lavage)

-Eugenol oil (clove oil) overdose occurs when someone accidentally or intentionally swallows a large amount of a product containing this ingredient.
+Eugenol oil (clove oil) overdose occurs when someone swallows a large amount of a product that contains this oil.
+This can be by accident or on purpose.

 If the product touched the skin, clean the area with soap and water.